DevMountain/Hosting-Digital-Ocean/README.md

 </details>

-server {
-    listen 80;
-    location / {
-        root
-    }
-}

 ***

 ### Setting Up Domains

 Unless you have lots of friends that enjoy accessing websites by ip (You know they exist) You'll want to route your domain to point at your server.
 This is slightly different for each register.
-Or you can tell the reigstrar to let Digital Ocean manage your routes.
+Or you can tell the registrar to let Digital Ocean manage your routes.
 [Here](https://github.com/zacanger/doc/blob/master/digital-ocean.md#domains) is a short description of how to set up Domain records.

 [Google Domains](https://support.google.com/domains/answer/3290350?hl=en)